lpaolini/Striptease/README.md

 ## Connectors

-For connecting strips to the controller I use [Neutrik](https://www.neutrik.com) speakON connectors: [NL4FX](https://www.neutrik.com/en/product/nl4fx) on the cable and [NL4MP](https://www.neutrik.com/en/product/nl4mp) on the controller.
+For connecting strips to the controller I use professional [Neutrik](https://www.neutrik.com) speakON connectors: [NL4FX](https://www.neutrik.com/en/product/nl4fx) on the cable and [NL4MP](https://www.neutrik.com/en/product/nl4mp) on the controller.

-They are super reliable connectors designed for connecting audio amplifiers to speakers, but they work amazingly well for this purpose too.
+They are rugged, super reliable connectors designed for connecting audio amplifiers to speakers, but they work amazingly well for this purpose too.
 Current rating is 40A (continuous) and they have four contacts, so one connector can bring power and signals to two strips using a 4-wire cable.

 ## Infrared receiver

-Any common infrared receiver, TSOP4838 or similar, would be fine.
+Any common infrared receiver, like TSOP4838 or similar, would be fine.
 In my projects I'm using an external one (search for "infrared extender cable"), as they usually come with a convenient red filter which increases the sensitivity by removing unwanted wavelengths.

 ![IR receiver](hardware/img/infrared_receiver.jpg)